Xdao85/VNHSGE/README.md

 VNHSGE is a dataset for large language models, collected from the Vietnamese National High School Graduation Examination and similar exams.

-> * Evaluates large language models in multitasks such as question answering, text generation, reading comprehension, visual question answering, and more.
+> * Evaluate large language models in multitasks such as question answering, text generation, reading comprehension, visual question answering, and more.
-> * Covers nine subjects including 300 essays on literature and 19,000 multiple-choice questions on other subjects including mathematics, physics, chemistry, biology, English, history, geography, and civic education
+> * Cover nine subjects including 300 essays on literature and 19,000 multiple-choice questions on other subjects including mathematics, physics, chemistry, biology, English, history, geography, and civic education
-> * Contains both text and images
+> * Contain both text and images
-> * Vietnamese and English language supports
+> * Support Vietnamese and English languages

 [![arXiv](https://img.shields.io/badge/cs.LG-arXiv:1234.56789-b31b1b.svg)](https://arxiv.org/abs/1234.56789)